 Maybe hoping for the airline worker role to open up in Arrested Development for everything to come full circle?

-Yeah, totall.
-I think it was so cool that Ron Howard literally is one of the executive producers and also that he narrated it.
-You just recognize his voice so well just from watching Happy Days and stuff at your grandparents house.
+Yeah, totally.
+I think it was so cool that Ron Howard is literally one of the executive producers and also that he narrated it.
+You just recognize his voice so well just from watching Happy Days and stuff at your grandparents’ house.
 You’re like “oh, I know this voice” and to have him narrate everything was really really smart.

 When Arrested Development went off the air, you were obviously in the very beginning of your career.
 What was your reaction at the time?

 You know, I caught a few episodes, but Arrested is the type of show where you need to… It’s one of the weird comedy shows that you, it’s actually better to watch every episode than just catching a few.
 A lot like Workaholics, like every episode is standalone, if you’ve never seen it before you just tune in and you watch it and you’ll probably understand what’s happening.
 There’ll be a couple inside jokes you don’t get but it’ll be fine.
 But Arrested, there’s so many layers and so many jokes that to really get everything out of the episode you have to watch every episode.
 So I’d only seen two episodes in the past and was like that show seems really funny it seems pretty insane, but I didn’t really catch up on everything until after it was off the air and I met Ders.
 It was Ders’s favorite show and he was like “here, watch every episode of this.”
 And I’m like “oh wow, this is it” and thank you.

 Do you think it helped lay a blueprint for Workaholics?